nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

 * add a dedicated code formater? (yapf?)
 * clean-up code and improve comments / documentation,
+* document the inner-workings,

 * establish a canonical list of test questions / conversations,
+* have the model always running on Perlmuter,

+* remove [timeline](https://docs.nersc.gov/systems/perlmutter/timeline/) information from processed doc
 * process markdown links in the full file *before* chunking
-* deal with answers that end abruptly due to the end of the context length (extremly rare with long enough context)
+* check / update answer sizes with various tokenizers

 * move this code to the NERSC github,
-* have the model always running on Perlmuter,
-* document the inner-workings,

 * try fine-tuning sentence embedder,
 * try a home-trained model,